lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
 In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

 Information regarding the lengths of ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 are leaked to an passive attacker.
 Many COSE header parameters have variable length.
-To mitigate an attacker from differentiating endpoints with identifiers of different length, and implementation may e.g., only use fix length identifiers like 'kid' of length 1 for the Responders.
+To mitigate an attacker from differentiating endpoints with identifiers of different length, and implementation may e.g., only use fix length identifiers like 'intkid' of length 1 for the Responders.
 Alternatively padding may be used to hide the length of e.g., certificates by value in 'x5chain' or 'c5c'.

 ## Denial-of-Service {#dos}